Skip to main content

 Task details

-By clicking on any task card, the detailed view of the task will open on the right side of the screen.
+By clicking on any task card, the detailed view of the task will open on the right side of the screen (in Sidebar mode).
 This detailed view provides users with all the critical information needed to understand and manage the task effectively.
 It includes important details such as 'Created By,' 'Assigned To,' task history, comments, and attachments.

 Information Displayed Inside Sidebar